Evesham: Roads

-In 1728 the London-to-Worcester road through Evesham was turnpiked, as was the Evesham-to-Alcester road in 1778, improving communications in the area.
+In 1728, the London-to-Worcester road through Evesham was turnpiked, as was the road to Alcester in 1778, improving communications in the area.
 Evesham is at the junction of the A46 and A44 trunk roads - the 4 mi £7 million, A46 single-carriageway bypass to the east of the town opened in July 1987 as the A435.

-Work began in September 2013 to replace the Abbey Bridge and was completed in March 2014.
+Work began in September 2013 to replace the Abbey Bridge, which was completed in March 2014.

-The nearest motorway is the M5, which signs Evesham from Junction 6 southbound (with the A449 at Worcester), as well as from Junction 9 northbound (with the A435 at Tewkesbury).
+The nearest motorway is the M5, which signs Evesham from junction 6 southbound (with the A449 at Worcester), as well as from junction 9 northbound (with the A435 at Tewkesbury).

 Water

 The River Avon is a navigable waterway linking the River Severn at Tewkesbury to the Stratford-upon-Avon Canal at Stratford-upon-Avon.
 The river between the town and Stratford is managed by the Upper Avon Navigation Trust and below by the Lower Avon Navigation Trust, reflecting the administration of the river since the Restoration, when the lower Avon required only modest repairs, but significant investment was required above the town.
 The historic and ancient Hampton Ferry links the town to Hampton.